Exploring Three Gold Projects in Nevada

 Texas Canyon Project

-Peloton Minerals wholly owned 880-acre Texas Canyon property is located on the northeastern margin of the Long Canyon gold Trend in Elko County, Nevada.
-It is located approximately five miles west of the company’s Golden Trail property and about 55 kilometers north of Newmont’s Long Canyon project.
+Peloton Minerals wholly-owned 880-acre Texas Canyon property is located on the northeastern margin of the Long Canyon gold trend in Elko County, Nevada.
+It is located approximately five miles west of the company’s Golden Trail property and about 55 kilometers north of Newmont Goldcorp’s Long Canyon project.

-Moving forward, Peloton Minerals will be compiling the data into a NI 43-101 technical report and setting out recommendations for further exploration of the property.
+Moving forward, Peloton Minerals intends to compile the data into a NI 43-101 technical report and set out recommendations for further exploration of the property.

 Edward L. Ellwood, MBA — President, CEO and Director